Punitsaini91/JAVA-LINKEDLIST/README.md

 # JAVA-LINKEDLIST
-Node is a comman file which is used in all programs
+Node.java is a comman file which is used in all programs